 The Attorney General provides important public protection by assuring pipeline safety in the state.
 The Attorney General has direct enforcement authority over the Missouri Underground Facility Safety and Damage Prevention Act, §§319.010 to 319.050, RSMo.
-That law requires all excavators to call the Missouri One Call System before digging anywhere in the state so that utility owners can mark the location of any underground utility.
-The law also requires all utilities to mark underground utilities within two working days of getting a locate request.
+That law requires all excavators to call the Missouri One Call System, Inc., notification center before digging anywhere in the state so that utility owners can mark the location of any underground facilities.
+The law also requires all utilities to mark underground facilities within two working days of being notified of a locate request.

-That act provides important protection by assuring that before digging, workers know the location of gas, electric and other lines.
+That act provides important protection by assuring that before digging, workers know the location of gas, electric and other utility lines and facilities.
 When excavators or utility owners violate the law, they risk the safety of workers and the community.
 The consequences can be deadly.

 The Attorney General’s Office has provided training to hundreds of companies and thousands of employees in order to assure compliance with the law.
 The Office has also enforced the law by assessing fines against violators and filing lawsuits against companies that had serious violations.

 In 2020, the Attorney General's Office: